mcuttler/wavebuoy_tools/README.md

 # wavebuoy_tools
- Matlab codes for handling wave buoy data of various tpes
+ Codes for handling wave buoy data of various types - primarily working in Matlab, but Python tools developed ad hoc as well